savoirfairelinux/jami-daemon/doc/trace/tracepoints.rst

 -----------------------

 Now that you have defined a tracepoint, you perhaps want to use it in Jami or reuse an existing one.
-The first thing to do is to import src/tracepoint.h in your compilation unit.
+The first thing to do is to import src/jami/tracepoint.h in your compilation unit.
 Then you need to use the ``jami_tracepoint()`` macro.
-It takes at least two arguments followed by a variable number of arguments.
-The first argument is the provider name which is always ``jami`` in our case.
-The second argument is the tracepoint name.
-The rest of the arguments are the arguments defined by the tracepoint.
+It takes the tracepoint name followed by a variable number of arguments defined by the tracepoint.

 For example, here's how the tracepoint ``secheduled_executor_task_begin`` is used in src/scheduled_executor.h::